 Root canal treatment is required when the blood or nerve supply of the tooth becomes infected.
-You may not feel any pain in the early stages but the dentist will be able to see the infection when they take x-rays.
+You may not feel any pain in the early stages, but the dentist will be able to see the infection when they take x-rays.
 If the pulp becomes infected the infection may spread through the root system and may eventually lead to an abscess.
 If root canal treatment is not completed the infection will spread and in the long term the tooth may need to be extracted.

-Advantages of Root Canal Treatment:
+Benefits of Root Canal Treatment

-Root canal treatment will relieve your toothache – by removing the infected pulp and nerve you can be pain free.
+- Root canal treatment will relieve your toothache – by removing the infected pulp and nerve you can be pain free.

-Root canal treatment will save your tooth – if left untreated an infection in the pulp of your tooth can cause the tooth structure to deteriorate.
+- Root canal treatment will save your tooth – if left untreated an infection in the pulp of your tooth can cause the tooth structure to deteriorate.
 This means that the tooth would become unsalvageable and would need to be extracted.

-Root canal treatment improves your overall health – if left untreated the infection in your tooth can spread and can even travel from your mouth into other parts of your body.
+- Root canal treatment improves your overall health – if left untreated the infection in your tooth can spread and can even travel from your mouth into other parts of your body.
 Undergoing root canal treatment is a proactive way to protect your wellbeing and maintain a beautiful smile.